Hassan Moghnieh

-Hassan Abbas Moghnieh (حَسَن عَبَّاس مَغْنِيَّة, born 7 February 1986) is a Lebanese footballer who plays as a goalkeeper for club Chabab Ghazieh.
+Hassan Abbas Moghnieh (حسن عباس مغنية, born 7 February 1986) is a Lebanese footballer who plays as a goalkeeper for club Racing Beirut.

 Club career

 Moghnieh joined the Ansar youth team on 28 October 2002; he has won a league title and three Lebanese FA Cups with the team.
 On 12 July 2021, Moghnieh joined Bourj.
 He moved to Chabab Ghazieh in June 2023 and helped the club secure its place in the first division.

 International career

 Moghnieh was the first-choice goalkeeper in the Lebanese Olympic team that attempted to qualify for the 2008 Summer Olympics in Beijing, China.